Office of the Superintendent of Financial Institutions

 Defining the roles of model development and validation, ensuring there is separation between the two roles.

-Effective management of operational risk includes regular and timely reporting to the Board, Senior Management and business unit management.
+Effective management of operational risk includes regular and timely reporting to Senior Management and business unit management.
 The nature and scope of reporting should be appropriate to the needs of the audience receiving the report.
 The frequency and content of internal operational risk reporting should be reflective of the nature, scope, and complexity of the risk profile of the institution.
-For example, Senior Management and the Board may require information such as trends, levels of exposure and key issues on a regular basis.
+For example, Senior Management may require information such as trends, levels of exposure and key issues on a regular basis.
 Conversely, operational management will require detailed information more frequently to effectively manage day-to-day operational risk.
 Institutions should have practices for taking appropriate action based on the operational risk reporting.

 The operational risk reporting should include the following fundamental information: